 Luckily I already had a sizeable stockpile of some of our favorite make-ahead breakfast options in the freezer, so all I did was also make sure that there were enough eggs in the house, since my older son is on a major scrambled eggs kick right now.

-A few weeks ago I made a baked macaroni and cheese.
+A few weeks ago, I made a baked macaroni and cheese.
 At the time, I doubled the recipe and froze a smaller casserole dish of it for the guys to pull out while I was away.
-The extra bonus: there was enough in the casserole that they could have it for dinner and lunch the next day.
+The extra bonus: I prepared enough macaroni and cheese that they were able to enjoy it for dinner and lunch the next day.
 So, in essence, one round of cooking gave us three meals!

 I knew that my husband wanted to make his specialty, Brazilian-style fried rice, one night while I was away, so I made sure that all of his favorite components were ready and waiting in the freezer and pantry including rice, eggs, black beans, and frozen spinach.